 The main purpose of my walk today was to set up another “now and then” post, but as it was such a bright, sunny morning I took a more circuitous route via Brownhills Common and Chasewater.

-To get to Chasewater I crossed the bridge over the motorway when enables a distant view of Lichfield Cathedral.
+To get to Chasewater I crossed the bridge over the motorway which enables a distant view of Lichfield Cathedral.
 Sometimes kestrel hunt along the verge and the heath beyond.